cyberserfer/React/NewApp.md

 Create React App is the best way to start building a new React single page application.
 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.
 You’ll need to have Node >= 6 on your machine.

+Full instructions can be found in the readme of the Github repo: https://github.com/facebookincubator/create-react-app

 ```
 npm install -g create-react-app
 create-react-app repo-name